List of EastEnders characters introduced in 2004: Jane Beale

 Jane Beale, played by Laurie Brett, makes her first appearance on 22 June 2004 and soon starts a romance with Ian Beale (Adam Woodyatt).
-Jane has an affair with Grant Mitchell (Ross Kemp), though her and Ian overcome this and marry in 2007.
-Soon after Steven Beale (Aaron Sidwell) returns to Walford soon after, and mistakenly shoots Jane in the stomach, leaving her unable to have children.
+Jane later strays and has an affair with Grant Mitchell (Ross Kemp), though her and Ian overcome this and marry in 2007.
+Soon after, Ian's adopted son Steven Beale (Aaron Sidwell) returns to Walford and mistakenly shoots Jane in the stomach, leaving her unable to have children.
 Brett took maternity leave in 2011 and Jane departed on 19 May.
 Jane returned to screens on 8 November before departing the series on 27 January 2012.
-The character returned permanently in 2014.
+The character returned in 2014, before leaving again in 2017.
+In July 2024, the character returned for a short stint to facilitate for Bobby Beale's (Clay Milner Russell) exit story.

 Eddie

 Eddie, played by Daren Elliott Holmes, made his first appearance on 5 July 2004 as the right-hand man and personal bodyguard of Andy Hunter (Michael Higgs), the reigning crime kingpin of Albert Square in Walford - a fictionalized borough in East London.
 Throughout his duration on the show, Eddie helps Andy expand his criminal empire and gangland reign upon Walford.
 This involves Andy ordering Eddie to get the upper hand over his rivals, as well as celebrate his wedding to local businesswoman Sam Mitchell (Kim Medcalf) - which is nearly ruined after her cousin Billy (Perry Fenwick) and ex-boyfriend Minty Peterson (Cliff Parisi) try to warn Sam's mother Peggy (Barbara Windsor) about Andy's scheme to extract control of the Mitchell family assets.
 However, they fail and Andy later sends Eddie to warn off Billy and Minty.
-It is at this point where Eddie has crossed path with Andy's best-friend Dennis Rickman (Nigel Harman) and sworn nemesis Alfie Moon Alfie Moon (Shane Richie).
+It is at this point where Eddie has crossed path with Andy's best-friend Dennis Rickman (Nigel Harman) and sworn nemesis Alfie Moon (Shane Richie).

 Towards Christmas 2004, Eddie observes Andy employing Billy's friend Paul Trueman (Gary Beadle) into the business so he could expand his criminal empire on drug dealing.
 When Eddie approaches the rendezvous point to carry out Andy's preparations, however, Andy deduces that Paul has set them up in a police sting operation - which prompts him to have Eddie leave the area and get rid of all evidence that traces their would-be involvement in the apparent drug operation.
 Eddie does so and Andy later has Paul killed in retribution, which inevitably sparks a conflict between Paul's adopted father Patrick (Rudolph Walker) and Andy himself when Paul's body is recovered the following month.